FAQS

 MY CHILD DOES NOT LIVE IN COLORADO AND MAY BE FLYING IN TO ATTEND CAMP WOJTYLA.
 CAN YOU ASSIST WITH TRANSPORTATION TO AND FROM THE DENVER INTERNATIONAL AIRPORT (DIA)?

 We certainly can!
+We offer an airport shuttle to and from Denver International Airport for a nominal fee.
 Once you have a confirmed spot at camp, you will have an opportunity to request airport transfer assistance within the online camper registration.
-Once you’ve made the request, our registrar team will give you access to the “Airport Shuttle” component of our registration process, and additional information regarding our transportation procedures will be provided.
-Do keep in mind that our shuttles only follow a route to and from the Denver International Airport and Camp Wojtyla check-in sites.
+Your request will alert our registrar team that your child will need airport transportation, then access to your “Airport Shuttle” registration, along with additional information regarding our transportation procedures, will be emailed to you.
+Do keep in mind that our shuttles only follow a route to and from the Denver International Airport and Camp Wojtyla.
 We do not deviate for any reason from these routes and we cannot make stops in between.
 In addition, our shuttle schedule can accommodate ONLY those arriving at Denver International BEFORE 12:30 pm (mountain time) on the first day of camp and departing AFTER 4 pm (mountain time) on the last day of camp.